pzhaojohnson/rnacanvas/README.md

 The contents of drawing files remains the same, though, and drawing files with `.rna2drawer2` extension can still be opened as before.)

-The downloaded file with `.rnacanvas` extension contains a complete representation of your drawing.
+The downloaded drawing file with `.rnacanvas` extension contains a complete representation of your drawing.
-By default, the downloaded file will appear in your downloads folder, though this can be changed by changing the corresponding setting in your web browser.
+By default, the downloaded drawing file will appear in your downloads folder, though this can be changed by changing the corresponding setting in your web browser.

 To open a saved drawing,